The Revenge of Shinobi (1989 video game): Accolades

 In 1997, Electronic Gaming Monthly ranked Revenge of Shinobi the 83rd best console video game of all time, saying it "packs fantastic level design and even better gameplay".
 They also praised the novelty of battling obvious clones of Spider-Man, Batman, the Terminator, and Godzilla.
 In 2004, The Revenge of Shinobi was inducted into GameSpots list of the greatest games of all time.
 Mega placed the game at #18 in their Top Mega Drive Games of All Time.
 In 2017, GamesRadar listed the game 39th on its "Best Sega Genesis/Mega Drive games of all time."

 Sequel

 A sequel to The Revenge of Shinobi, titled Shinobi III: Return of the Ninja Master, was released in 1993.

 Legacy

 A suite of music from the game was performed live by an orchestra at the Fourth Symphonic Game Music Concert in 2006 at the Gewandhaus zu Leipzig, Germany.
-The arrangement was done by original composer Yuzo Koshiro.
+The arrangement was done by the original composer Yuzo Koshiro.
 Music from The Revenge of Shinobi was also performed at two concerts of PLAY!
 A Video Game Symphony in Stockholm, Sweden in 2007.
 It was also played during the encore as the most voted song when PLAY!
 A Video Game Symphony was performing in Singapore (June 2007).
 Sound effects from the game were also used in the Heavy Shinobi fight in Sonic Mania.